fossabot/CreativeProject/README.md

 ```
 _Note: To anyone who's interested, GNU Emacs is a very interesting text editor.
 You can find out more [here](https://www.gnu.org/software/emacs/)_

-Then, you hit the escape key, press x, and then enter a game.
+Then, you hit the escape key, press x, and type in the game you want.

-I then realised that bringing ponies to the terminal is undoubtedly an original idea, and was very well possible within the time range.
+I realised that bringing ponies to the terminal is undoubtedly an original idea, and was very well possible within the time range.

 There are numerous scripting languages that one can use.
 The most obvious choice would be [Python](https://www.python.org).
 However, for me, Python didn't seem creative enough.
 At the other end of the spectrum, you have less popular choices such as [REXX](http://www.rexxla.org) and [Tcl](https://www.tcl.tk), but they would take too long to learn.
 That is why I chose [Shell](https://www.gnu.org/software/bash/), a language I knew already, and that was only somewhat popular.